 Some drone mapping software platforms run on-premises, while others run in the cloud.
 On-premise mapping engines will only be able to work as quickly as your hardware can handle, so for many users, cloud-based solutions make the most sense.

 But not all cloud-based mapping platforms are created equal.
 Depending on the underlying technology and the quality of the data center, the difference in processing speed between one cloud-based platform and another can be dramatic.
-Look for a solution that operates on highly rated data centers and uses technology like GPU acceleration to speed up processing.
+Look for a solution that operates on highly rated data centers and uses technology such as graphics processing unit acceleration to speed up processing.

 Even with excellent images that follow all of the tips described above, producing a highly accurate orthomosaic map depends largely on the tools made available through your mapping software.
-Look for a solution that offers accuracy tools like ground control points (GCPs) and scale constraints.
+Look for a solution that offers accuracy tools such as ground control points and scale constraints.

 Need to process a very large map?
 Make sure the platform you’re using doesn’t impose limits on the size or number of images you can upload.
 If they do, you might end up having to sacrifice quality or upload your data in batches.